 A lawyer can take care of insurance company communications on your behalf, making sure insurers don’t take advantage of you.
 Most of the time, the first settlement offer isn’t the best the company can do.
 Help from a lawyer could lead to significantly higher settlement amounts.

 Your personal injury case might constitute grounds for a lawsuit if someone else’s negligence caused your damages.
 If a drunk driver crashed into you, for example, consider your legal options.
 A lawsuit may generate a better compensation amount than an insurance settlement, especially if your case involves catastrophic injuries or significant pain and suffering.
 You can file a personal injury claim with the San Jose civil courts by visiting the courthouse and following the instructions for bringing a claim against someone.
-An attorney can help if you aren’t sure where to start.
+An experienced San Jose injury attorney can help if you aren’t sure where to start.

 The deadline to file a personal injury claim in California is two years from the date of your accident.
 If you don’t discover your injuries until days or weeks after the accident, the clock starts ticking on the date of discovery.
 The statute of limitations extends to three years for claims involving property-damage only.